What you need to know about Reed Room Diffusers

 Reed diffusers have a simple working process.
 Reeds are inserted into their glass bottles which are filled with a fragranced formula.
 The submerged end of the reed sticks absorbs the oil, while the previously submerged end constantly emits the aroma into the air producing long-lasting fragrance.

 The strength of the fragrance depends upon how many reeds that you add to your diffuser.
-Our Diffusers come with 6 Reeds which I find to be the perfect amount.
+Our luxury reed diffuser come with 8 Reeds which I find to be the perfect amount.
 The greater the number of reeds that you place into the diffuser the stronger the scent will be, but this will result in the scent being used up faster than it usually would with the standard 6.

 Diffusers are better suited in smaller rooms, such as hallways, bathrooms and bedrooms.
 Much like a candle, a Reed Diffuser preforms best when its out of direct sunlight and away from drafts.
 Both of these factors can speed up the drying of the reeds, evaporation of the oil and shorting of the life span of the product.